Kdotseth7/bank-system-api/README.md

-# Egen Bank System API Documentation
+# Bank System API Documentation

 Welcome to the Bank System API Documentation.
 Developed using Express.js, Node.js, and Knex.js, this API provides a powerful platform for managing bank operations including account creation, transactions, and inquiries.